xieyuheng/inner/person/sussman/software-design-for-flexibility.md

 date: 2021
 ---

+# Preface

+We also wanted to teach students about dependencies -- how they can be tracked, and how they can be used for explanation and to control backtracking.

 # 1: Flexibility in Nature and in Design
 # 2: Domain-Specific Languages
 # 3: Variations on an Arithmetic Theme